knuesel/callisto/src/reading.typ

 }

 // Process a stream item.
-// Can return none if the item is from an undesired stream (cf `stream` arg.)
+// Can return none if the item is from an undesired stream (cf 'stream' arg.)
 #let process-stream(item, stream: "all", ..args) = {
   if stream == none {
     return none